christoffertoppe/Web-uimahallit/README.md

 ## PUT /api/update

-updates the information about a swimhall can handle two different JSON formats
+updates the information about a swimhall.
+This call can handle two different JSON formats
 ### received JSON with two values:
 {id:[Integer],
 hinta:[Double]}